Vikaspogu/blog/content/posts/jenkins-config-as-code-openshift.md

 ### Mount Secret

 Since we can have jenkins config in git repo we don't want to hardcode the secrets as it is a security risk.
-The easiest way to automate credential in jenkins configuration is to create a openshift secret, add that secret as a environment variable to deployment config
+The easiest way to automate credential in jenkins configuration is to create a OpenShift secret, add that secret as a environment variable to deployment config

 ```bash
 oc create secret generic github-ssh --from-file=ssh-privatekey=github-ssh/